Jokero/validy/README.md

 - `fullObject` (Object) - The whole validated object (object which was initially passed to `validy`)
 - `path` (string[]) - Path to property

-So imagine you created `validateSomething` validator:
+So imagine you wrote `validateSomething` validator:

 ```js
 const book = {